Decorah offers many interesting and fun things to do including:

 Listed on the National Register of Historic Places, this neighborhood offers self-guided walking tour routes to view examples of Midwestern architecture dating to 1850, including a home used for the underground railroad.
 Self-guided tour maps are available on the Decorah Area Chamber of Commerce website.

 Twelve city parks feature scenic views, hiking opportunities, playgrounds, picnic areas, a swimming pool with a 125-foot water slide, ice skating, and riverside camping.
 Main office is in City Hall on Heivly Street.
 Call (563) 382-4158 or visit the City of Decorah website for further information.

 This preserved bridge is one of four remaining in the United States.
 Built in 1879, it's the second longest in the nation.
 The bridge can be seen along Iowa Highway 9 just east of its intersection with Montgomery Street.

 Just 4.5 miles west of Decorah, Pinter’s Gardens and Pumpkins is a destination for shopping, food, and fun.
 Visit the garden center for plants, flowers, and outdoor décor.
 Stay for lunch, cupcakes and homemade fudge from the bakery.
 In the fall, the farm offers a pumpkin patch, wagon rides, corn maze, giant jumping pillow, pedal carts and many more playground activities.
-There are haunted attractions at night during 3 weekends before Halloween!
-Bus tours welcome.
+There are haunted attractions at night during the three weekends before Halloween!
+Bus tours are welcome.
 Hours do change seasonally.
 Located at 2475 State Hwy 9 Decorah, Iowa 52101 or call (563) 382-0010.
 For further information, visit the Pinter's Gardens and Pumpkins website.

 Built of native brick in 1867, this Italian Tuscan villa houses unique collections and furnishings and is surrounded by an unusual rock wall.
 Open Memorial Day to Labor Day, Mon.-Sun., with admission charge.
 Located at 401 West Broadway.
 Call (563) 382-8465 or visit the Porter House Museum website for further information.